MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

 ## Perform user authentication

-To authenticate a user, an interactive authentication flow prompts the user to sign-in through a browser window.
+With user authentication, the user is prompted to sign-in through a browser window.
 Upon successful sign-in, a user authorization token is granted.

-In this section, learn how to authenticate users with MSAL.NET for .NET-based applications and MSAL4J or Matlab-Azure for Java-based applications.
-If you're running MATLAB on a Windows OS, use MSAL.NET.
-If you're running MATLAB on Linux, use MSAL4J or Matlab-Azure.
+This section shows how to configure the interactive sign-in flow for user authentication.
+There are two options, depending on the operating system used to run MATLAB.
+If you're running MATLAB on a Windows OS, you'll use MSAL.NET.
+If you're running MATLAB on Linux, you'll use MSAL4J or Matlab-Azure.
+For further instructions, select the relevant tab.

-Choose the tab relevant for your operating system.

 ### [Windows OS](#tab/windows)